jimhigson/oboe.js/writing/main/5_Implementation.md

 Although the builder functions are stateless and side-effect free, while visiting each JSON node the current ascent needs to be stored.
 This is handled by the ascent tracker which serves as a holder for this data.
-Starting with the ascent initialised as an empty list, on receiving a SAX event it passes the ascent to the handler and stores the result so that when the next SAX event is received the updated ascent can be given to the next handler.
+Starting with the ascent initialised as the empty list, on receiving a SAX event it passes the ascent to the handler and stores the result so that when the next SAX event is received the updated ascent can be given to the next handler.

-For the ascents linked lists were chosen in preference to the more conventional approach of using native Javascript Arrays for several reasons.
+Linked lists were chosen for the ascents in preference to the more conventional approach of using native Javascript arrays for several reasons.
 Firstly, I find the program more easy to test and debug given immutable data structures.
 Employing native Arrays without mutating would be very expensive because on each new path the whole array would have to be copied.
-Secondly, while debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space and I don't have to project along the time axis by imagining which values were in the same space earlier or will be later.
+Secondly, while debugging, unpicking a stack trace is easier if I know that every value revealed is the value that has always occupied that space and I don't have to project along the time axis by imagining which values were in the same space earlier or might be there later.
 Thirdly, the lack of side effects means that I can try new commands in the debugger's CLI without worrying about breaking the execution of the program.
 Most Javascript virtual machines are also quite poor at array growing and shrinking so for collections whose size changes often, arrays are relatively inperformant.
 Finally, lists are a very convenient format for the JSONPath engine to match against as will be discussed in the next section.
-The Javascript file [lists.js](#lists.js) (Appendix p.\pageref{lists.js}) implements various list functions: `cons`, `head`, `tail`, `map`, `foldR`, `all`, `without` as well as providing conversions to and from arrays.
+The Javascript file [lists.js](#header_lists) (Appendix p.\pageref{src_lists}) implements various list functions: `cons`, `head`, `tail`, `map`, `foldR`, `all`, `without` as well as providing conversions to and from arrays.

 Oboe JSONPath implementation
 ----------------------------

-On the first commit the JSONPath implementation was little more than a series of regular expressions[^3] but has slowly evolved into a featureful and efficient implementation.
+With the initial commit the JSONPath implementation was little more than a series of regular expressions[^3] but has slowly evolved into a featureful and efficient implementation.
 The extent of the rewriting was possible because the correct behaviour is well defined by test